 As explained on “Kosher Dining UAlbany” tab – Shabbos House is stepping up in coordination with UAlbany and UAS to provide Monday through Saturday home-style dinners for students on the Kosher meal plan, in addition to ongoing programing and events at Shabbos House which are open and welcoming to all!

 We’re calling this program “Kosher on Fuller”.

-Once we have a good sense of who is on the UAlbany UAS Kosher meal plan (or interested in “Kosher on Fuller” meals here using their UAlbany Munch-Money) we will finalize timing and details.
-But the general tentative plan seems to be a window for dinner 6pm-7:30pm each night.
+Once we have a good sense of who is on the UAlbany UAS Kosher meal plan (or interested in “Kosher on Fuller” meals here using their UAlbany Munch-Money) for that semester we will finalize timing and details.
+But the general tentative plan seems to be a window for dinner 6:30-8pm each night.

 Each night, we’ll serve a protein, starch, vegetable, salad and dessert, many nights a soup, too.
 We’re going to set up a two-week meal rotation, but obviously we will work with the dietary needs and tastes of the students as this is a relatively small contingent and we can be flexible.

 We will update this page and students with more info, see also the FAQs tab – and students are highly recommended to join the “Kosher on Fuller” Whatspp Group (click for invite link) for updates, menus, and ways to communicate with fellow students (perhaps one student can pick up for another who has a class that night) etc. But we do ask that this group be strictly limited to students and for Kosher Dining matters.

 While we will be hiring students to help with this program, we’re going to skip Sundays (our kids asked for that), and on Sundays your Kosher dinners can be ordered through the UAlbany 518 Market system.
 In addition, students can pre-order the Price Chopper packaged Kosher dinners (2-3 days ahead) using the same process as lunches, if that’s more convenient or desirable.